akshitadixit/Maven-TuT/README.md

                     `-- app
                         `-- AppTest.java
 </pre>
-The <code>src/main/java</code> directory contains the project source code, the <code>src/test/java</code> directory contains the test source, and the <code>pom.xml</code> file is the project's Project Object Model, or POM.
+The <code>src/main/java</code> directory contains the project source code, the <code>src/test/java</code> directory contains the test source, and the <code>pom.xml</code> file is the project's Project Object Model, or POM.<br/>
+We just executed the Maven goal `archetype:generate`, and passed in various parameters to that goal.
+The prefix `archetype` is the plugin that provides the goal.
+This `archetype:generate` goal created a simple project based upon a `maven-archetype-quickstart` archetype. <br/>
+A plugin is a collection of goals with a general common purpose, and that will be all we need to know for now.
+Another thing that we need not know in detail about is the `POM.xml` file.
+This is the core of a project's configuration in Maven.
+It is a single configuration file that contains the majority of information required to build a project in just the way you want.
+The POM is huge and can be daunting in its complexity, but it is not necessary to understand all of the intricacies just yet to use it effectively.<br/>

+## Build and Run